gayatrithakare/QAHomeChallenge/README.md

      Exepense management is a heart or core functionality of this application.Generally, Expense/Spendings is what people mostly interested in.

 2. What kind of risks you need to mitigate for this type of application?

-   Risk: Insufficient Regression time and Incomplete validation => This risk can be resolved by splitting the development into interations, getting continuous feedback from stakeholders
+    Risk 1: Insufficient Regression time and Incomplete validation => This risk can be resolved by splitting the development into interations and testing the same in individual sprints

+    Risk 2: Some of the modules are not user friendly => It can be reolved by getting continuous feedback from stakeholders and frequent demonstrations of new functionality

 ## Exploratory Charter 1: